Synthesizing Properties

 name than the instance variable that backs it up.
 For example, we

-might call the instance variable ageInYears
+might call the instance variable ageInYears, but want to

-call the property age
+call the property age:

 @interface Person : NSObject {